 A Successful Week’s Work Experience for Year 10

 Last week saw Year 10 students going out into the working world to find out what it means to hold down a full time job.
-With over 250 students taking part, the placements were a mammoth task for Mrs Abbott and Mr Stephens to organise but somehow they did it!
+With over 250 students taking part, the placements were a mammoth task for staff to organise but somehow they did it!

 Students found placements with a wide range of different employers; including retail outlets, factories, primary schools, hairdressers, restaurants, hotels, estate agents, colleges and hospitals, Devon and Cornwall Police, Pendennis Shipyard, local builders and engineering firms.